Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> We are willing to believe anything other than the truth.
+> Every day do something that will inch you closer to a better tomorrow.

 <!-- QUOTE_END -->